Creatine kinase: Types

 In the cells, the cytosolic CK enzymes consist of two subunits, which can be either B (brain type) or M (muscle type).
 There are, therefore, three different isoenzymes: CK-MM, CK-BB and CK-MB.
 The genes for these subunits are located on different chromosomes: B on 14q32 and M on 19q13.
 In addition to those three cytosolic CK isoforms, there are two mitochondrial creatine kinase isoenzymes, the ubiquitous form and the sarcomeric form.
 The functional entity of the mitochondrial CK isoforms is an octamer consisting of four dimers each.

 While mitochondrial creatine kinase is directly involved in the formation of phosphocreatine from mitochondrial ATP, cytosolic CK regenerates ATP from ADP, using PCr.
 This happens at intracellular sites where ATP is used in the cell, with CK acting as an in situ ATP regenerator.

 Isoenzyme patterns differ in tissues.
 Skeletal muscle expresses CK-MM (98%) and low levels of CK-MB (1%).
 The myocardium (heart muscle), in contrast, expresses CK-MM at 70% and CK-MB at 25–30%.
 CK-BB is predominantly expressed in brain and smooth muscle, including vascular and uterine tissue.

-Atomic structure
+Protein structure

-The first atomic structure of a creatine kinase proper, solved by X-ray protein crystallography, was that of the octameric, sarcomeric muscle-type mitochondrial CK (s-mtCK) in 1996., followed by the structure of ubiquitous mitochondrial CK (u-mtCK) in 2000.
-Both mt-CK isoforms form octameric structures (built of 4 banana-like dimers) with a four-fold symmetry and a central channel.
+The first structure of a creatine kinase solved by X-ray protein crystallography was that of the octameric, sarcomeric muscle-type mitochondrial CK (s-mtCK) in 1996., followed by the structure of ubiquitous mitochondrial CK (u-mtCK) in 2000.

 The atomic structure of the banana-shaped, dimeric cytosolic brain-type BB-CK was solved in 1999 at a resolution of 1,4 Å. Cytosolic BB-CK, as well as muscle-type MM-CK both form banana-shaped symmetric dimers, with one catalytic active site in each subunit.